I've been an online writer for over eight years. I love writing about relationships, love, romance, and flirting.

 - Don't use your tongue immediately.
-Keep it cool.
+Keep your cool.

-- Slide your tongue in.
-Never force it — gentle is the name of the game: a little tongue goes a long way.
+- When you're ready, slide your tongue in a little bit.
+Never force it—gentle is the name of the game: a little tongue goes a long way.

 - Keep the saliva to a minimum.
 If you need to, take a moment and swallow.

 - If you are making out, take breathing breaks.
 You could pull away gently, or take some time to kiss her on the cheek, the ear, or the neck.

 - Take your time.
 Don't be in a rush!